-This week we’re telling the stories of five nuclear accidents that burst into public view.
+In April 2018, Atlas Obscura told the stories of five nuclear accidents that burst into public view.
 Check out the other articles in the series: The “demon core” that killed two scientists, missing nuclear warheads, what happens when a missile falls back into its silo, and the underground test that didn’t stay that way.

 In 1961, as John F. Kennedy was inaugurated, Cold War tensions were running high, and the military had planes armed with nuclear weapons in the air constantly.
 These planes were supposed to be ready to respond to a nuclear attack at any moment.
 If the planes were already in the air, the thinking went, they would survive a nuclear bomb hitting the United States.